 Related Topics

+Do you need extra help paying for the prescriptions you need to stay healthy?
 Medicare Part D provides vital prescription drug coverage.
 But like original Medicare (Parts A and B), it’s not free.
-You’re still responsible for certain out-of-pocket costs like Part D premiums, deductibles, and copayments.
+You’re still responsible for certain out-of-pocket costs like Part D premiums, deductibles, and copayments (copays).

-How does Extra help work?
+How does Extra Help work?

 - No deductibles

-- No more than $11.20 in 2024 for each brand-name drug the plan covers ($4.50 for generic)
+- No more than $12.15 in 2025 for each brand-name drug the plan covers ($4.90 for generic)

 - No Part D late enrollment penalty, if applicable